Tnkdifferent/oc-schemamarkup/README.md

 - b) /temlates/activeTheme/schemas
 - c) /plugins/linkonoid/schemaorgextendable/schemas

+### Cache Life
+As templates can be recussive and require multiple file reads cache is used to reduce this need and keep your site running fast.
+The cache automatically expires upon the time limit (seconds) or when a layout being updated.

 ### YAML definition for Schema @
-A problem with Yaml - it does not understand the "@" symbol in the definition of an array key, so you have to enclose it in quotes (but agree, even this option is more convenient than defining a schema in json).
+YAML does not understand the ***@*** symbol in the definition of an array key, this option allow you to markup correctly and have the correct syntax generated.
+Another option woulld be to wrap the key in "quotes".

-For this reason, I changed '@type' to '_type', since there is no need to enclose it in quotes (but in any case, you can set it in the settings, as well as the symbol for nested layouts).
+### Sub template prefix
+Used to indicate that the *value* is another template that should be included and replace *value*

 ### Example schema-template